rejections > about journal information est. 2026

 Theorems, figures, a related-work section, and just enough real math to make the whole thing land.
 Typeset in LaTeX, naturally.

 Three reviewers say no. They are correct.
-We stamp it, file it under a department, and post it here for you.
+We stamp it, file it under a subject code, and post it here for you.

 Every paper is filed under one of our accredited-sounding fields.
 You can browse any of them from the archive.